 Is My Ignition Interlock Camera Spying on Me?

-But there’s no need to worry.
+So is the camera spying on you?
 An ignition interlock camera only takes pictures at designated times, usually a user is powering up the interlock, taking the test, and starting the vehicle.
 Those photos are downloaded with the other interlock data at the regular monitoring and calibration appointment.
-The images are checked, and if no irregularities are spotted, life goes on.
+The images are checked, and if no irregularities are spotted, all is well.

-So the camera will not capture anything else that you do in your car or truck.
-The ignition interlock has only one purpose: to ensure that the vehicle’s driver is sober while behind the wheel.
+The ultimate answer to the question about the in car camera is that it will not capture anything else that you do in your car or truck.
+The ignition interlock and its camera has only one purpose: to ensure that the vehicle’s driver is sober while behind the wheel.
 Once that job is done, you can enjoy your sober drive, and your privacy.
-You and your secrets will both be safe.